 A basic requirement for all international students, in order to be admitted to an Italian University Master Course, is that they hold a college or university degree equivalent to a three-year first level University Italian degree and that have successfully completed the equivalent number of years of education as an Italian graduate: at least 15 years of study (from primary school to university graduation).

-Compulsory: very good knowledge of Italian and English language.
+Compulsory: very good knowledge of the Italian and English language.

 The application process is made up of 4 stages:

-- Pre-enrolment fee: a payment of a € 100,00 admission fee is required (pre-enrolment fee), this amount will be deductible from the first installment applied upon enrolment.
-No refund will be due if candidates should not proceed to enrolment or should they not pass the selection.
+- Pre-enrolment fee: a payment of a € 100,00 admission fee is required (pre-enrolment fee), this amount will be deductible from the first instalment applied upon enrolment.
+No refund will be due if candidates should not proceed to enrolment or should they not pass the selection,

 - Interview with the Master scientific board.
 After having proceeded with the application, the applicant will be contacted to be informed of his/her eligibility to continue the selection process to the final phase (last stage of evaluation), which will consist of an interview with the master scientific board.